Woods in charge at Doral after classy 65

-MIAMI Looking fully in charge of his game, Tiger Woods fired an outstanding seven-under-par 65 to open up a two-shot lead after the second round of the WGC-Cadillac Championship on Friday.
+MIAMI Looking fully in charge of his game, Tiger Woods fired an outstanding seven-under-par 65 to open up a two-shot lead over Graeme McDowell after the second round of the WGC-Cadillac Championship on Friday.

+Woods has 17 birdies from his opening 36 holes for the first time in a PGA Tour event, helped by some oustanding work on the greens on the Blue Monster course at Doral.

+"It felt like I finally got into a feeling where I needed to have it," said the world number two of his round.

 McDowell has not made a bogey in his 36 holes so far and, unlike his compatriot and world number one Rory McIlroy, looks very much at ease with his game.